Leroy4488/Leroy4488/README.md

 ## ⭐ About Me
 Hey there, I'm Leroy!
-I'm a passionate programmer, based in the Netherlands.
+I'm a passionate programmer, from the Netherlands.
 My passion for programming started in 2023, shortly after getting my degree as a lab technician.
 Ever since then a large part of free time has been spend learning the ins and outs of programming.

 ### 🎓 Education
 Completed:
 -Allround Lab Technician at Rijn IJssel

-Ongoing:
--CS50x at Harvard University
+-CS50x: Introduction to the intellectual enterprises of computer science and the art of programming
 <!--
 **Leroy4488/Leroy4488** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.